 Legal Aid does not have the resources to provide extended representation for every eligible case.
-Legal Aid staff may offer advice, brief services, and referrals to any eligible applicant – including case types not considered for extended representation.
+Our staff may offer advice, brief services, and referrals to any eligible applicant – including case types not considered for extended representation.

 Extended representation may involve: